seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Be drain'd!
 Let me embrace thee, Ajax:
 By him that thunders, thou hast lusty arms;
 Hector would have them fall upon him thus:
-Cousin, all honour to thee! …
+Cousin, all honour to thee! ...

 **AJAX**
-… I thank thee, Hector
+...
+I thank thee, Hector
 Thou art too gentle and too free a man:
 I came to kill thee, cousin, and bear hence
 A great addition earned in thy death.

 **AENEAS**
 There is expectance here from both the sides,
-What further you will do. …
+What further you will do. ...

 **HECTOR**
-… We'll answer it;
+...
+We'll answer it;
 The issue is embracement: Ajax, farewell.

 **AJAX**
-If I might in entreaties find success—
+If I might in entreaties find success---
-As seld I have the chance—I would desire
+As seld I have the chance---I would desire
 My famous cousin to our Grecian tents.

 **HECTOR**